LassiViitakoski/javascript-algorithms-and-data-structures-masterclass/section-11/bubblesort.md

 ### When to use Bubble Sort?

-- Bubble Sort should be only used if we know that our data will be almost in correct order!
+- Bubble Sort is good if we know that our data will be almost in correct order!